HELP AND SUPPORT

 If I am in high school, can I take online courses for credit?

 For “dual credit” (counting a course both for college credit and toward your graduation from high school in New York State) you will need your high school administration’s permission and approval.
 To obtain this, ask your guidance counselor to send a letter to the Cayuga Admissions Office indicating the need for this course as a part of your education.
 In general, Cayuga will admit anyone who can benefit from a course and has completed the prerequisites.

 Do I have to sign on at a particular time or place?

 All fully online courses are asynchronous, which means that you can sign on at any time of the day or night wherever you have internet access.
 Plan your schedule based on the instructor’s course expectations.
-You will be granted access to your course one week before the starting date of the class.
+You will be granted access to your course four days before the beginning of class.

 Can I work at my own pace?
 Are there deadlines?

 Online courses are demanding.
 They are not self-paced or self-study, and should not be viewed as easier than classroom courses.
 They are actively led by an instructor, and there are deadlines.
 Normally, a semester course will consist of a series of two-week modules.
 In each module you will be expected to read the textbook and other materials, read faculty lectures online, submit your answers to questions, complete other exercises or assignments, and participate in online discussions.
 (In online discussions, you will read short notes posted by other students and post your own responses.)
 You will probably have to log on to the website about three times per week to complete your work.